Jump the navigation

 The Beinecke Scholarship Program seeks to encourage and enable highly motivated students to pursue opportunities available to them and to be courageous in the selection of a graduate course of study.
 Eligibility is limited to students planning to attend graduate school in the arts, humanities, and social sciences.
 Applicants must have a documented history of need-based financial aid during their undergraduate years.

 *Important: a campus nomination is required to apply.
-Whitman is permitted to make a single nomination each year.
+Whitman is permitted to make one nomination each year.

 Open to: U.S. Citizens, U.S. Nationals